Getting ready for the course

 I will try editing the index.rmd using the Edit button.
 So, in FireFox I went to http://eriqande.github.io/rep-res-web/ and hit “Edit this page”.
 Here is what happened:

-• It then gives a message that says: You are editing a file in a project you do not have write access to.
+, with a big green button telling me to do so. - It then gives a message that says: You are editing a file in a project you do not have write access to.
 We are forking this project for you (if one does not yet exist) to write your proposed changes to.
 Submitting a change to this file will write it to a new branch in your fork so you can send a pull request.
 And you can edit stuff directly write on the web.

-• So, I made some edits and hit “Propose File Change”.
+- So, I made some edits and hit “Propose File Change”.

-• Note that at this point I have a fork already in eca-home.
-In fact when I go to it I find that there are two different patches in it that I can merge into the my fork of the thing. (those are there because I proposed the changes, then used the back button ’cuz I didn’t want to submit a pull request yet, and so ended up proposing them a second time.)
+.
+In fact when I go to it I find that there are two different patches in it that I can merge into the my fork of the thing. (those are there because I proposed the changes, then used the back button ’cuz I didn’t want to submit a pull request yet, and so ended up proposing them a second time.) - I then sent the pull request from

-• Picking that up from eriqande was super easy on GitHub.
+was super easy on GitHub.
 And I could have merged it directly via the web interface.
-However, there were super clear instructions on how to test the changes locally, found by clicking on command line where it said: You can also merge branches on the command line.
-So, I had a go at that:
+However, there were super clear instructions on how to test the changes locally, found by clicking oncommand line

 2014-10-01 10:05 /rep-res-course/--% (master) git checkout -b eca-home-patch-3 master